Essential Background Information

 It can take months or even a year or more after an election before bargaining starts:

 Once an election is held, both the union and the employer may file legal challenges that can delay a final decision for many months, or longer.
 For example, a Harvard Crimson article reported that following an initial election at Harvard, legal challenges delayed an outcome and required a second election a full year and five months later.
 Bargaining for a contract may not begin for months following the election even if legal challenges are not raised.

 Bargaining a contract can take years:

-Negotiating a collective bargaining agreement for hundreds or thousands of graduate students in different disciplines, with different majors in different colleges is complex, and could take a very long time.
+While we are unable to predict what will happen in bargaining, negotiating a collective bargaining agreement for hundreds or thousands of graduate students in different disciplines, with different majors in different colleges is complex, and could take a very long time.
 The first contract New York University negotiated with its graduate union took 18 months to bargain.
 It took approximately 18 months to negotiate the part-time faculty contract here at Northeastern.